Hyndluljóð

+Dating

 Hyndluljóð is believed to be a relatively late Eddic poem, dating to the second half of the 12th century or later, although including much older traditions, such as that of the 4th c.
 Gothic king Ermanaric.

+Story

 In the poem, the goddess Freyja meets the völva Hyndla and they ride together towards Valhalla.
 Freyja rides on her boar Hildisvíni and Hyndla on a wolf.
 Their mission is to find out the pedigree of Óttarr so that he can touch his inheritance, and the lay consists mostly of Hyndla reciting a number of names from Óttarr's ancestry.

+Summary

 Because of the reference in the Prose Edda to Völuspá hin skamma, since Sophus Bugge's first edition of the Eddic poems, stanzas 29–44 of Hyndluljóð as it appears in the manuscript have usually been excerpted as a separate poem under that title.
 Refrains have led to the suggestion that they were alternative names for the same poem.